-Note: For simplicity, certain components are not shown in this illustration.
+Note: For clarity, certain components have been removed from this illustration.

-- A startup (boot) microprocessor must always be installed in microprocessor connector 1 on the system board. - To ensure correct server operation when you install an additional microprocessor, use microprocessors that have the same cache size and type, and the same clock speed.
+- A startup (boot) microprocessor must always be installed in microprocessor connector 1 on the system board. - To ensure proper server operation when you install an additional microprocessor, use microprocessors that have the same cache size and type, and the same clock speed.
 Microprocessor internal and external clock frequencies must be identical.